igorcadelima/mapc-g1-pcs5703/README.md

-# Group 1 for the MAPC in the PCS 5703 discipline (2016.1) offered at Poli-USP
+# Source Code for MAPC 2016

 ### Members of the group
   - [Eduardo Bertassi]